nazifapennstate/bmmb852/week2/README.md

 # Other insights

-The gene count (~16.6k), presence of multiple transcript types, and diversity of features (coding, non-coding, pseudogenes, CpG islands, promoters) indicate a thorough and biologically realistic annotation.
+The gene count (~16.6k), presence of multiple transcript types, and diversity of features (coding, non-coding, pseudogenes, biological region) indicate a thorough annotation.
 The very high number of sequence regions (4183) shows the genome is fragmented and not at chromosome resolution.